dpdanpittman/dpdanpittman/README.md

 - 🔧 **DevOps Excellence**: Automating deployment, monitoring, and maintenance of distributed systems
 - 🌐 **Multi-Chain Expertise**: Deep experience with Cosmos SDK, CometBFT, EVM chains, Bitcoin, Ethereum, and Solana
 - 🤖 **AI Integration**: Leveraging LLMs and automation to enhance blockchain operations and development workflows

+### 🏛️ Leadership & Recognition

+**Appointed by Governor of Montana** to the **Blockchain and Digital Innovation Task Force** — advising on blockchain policy, regulation, and innovation strategies at the state level.

 > **Currently**: Taking networks from concept to production, ensuring 99.99% uptime, and pushing the boundaries of what's possible in decentralized infrastructure.